Hutto04/programming-languages/Capstone Project/HarmonyCommunityCenterProject/README.md

 - Ensured responsiveness across different devices using Bootstrap.
 - Finalized project documentation and README.md file.

+## Issues Encountered:

+- The only issues we encountered were just the spatial learning curve of determining how things shouuld be layed out on each page

 ## Next Steps:

 - Conduct user testing and gather feedback for improvements.